wp-plugins/mailchimp-bar-exit-popup-subscribe-witget/readme.txt

 Your email list it's most important on your blog, because it's way to contact with your reading audience.
 All you doing it's all for your followers.
 When you want to promote your blog all time you need contact information your customers to send him laterst news or link with amazing post on your blog.
 Thats why subscribe bar is most popular tools for wordpress blog.
 And we can get you a few way ask customers email.
 It is marketing bar, always on the top, with amazing animation effect, custom color, mobile adaptation and lock mechanism, and exit popup, which work when your customers move mouse to close page, or click on the close icon in the mobile version.
 Subscribe bar and exit popup integrate each other, that mean that if your customers proceed one of them second tools will be close and locked too.
 On the admin area you can customization many text, design, animation option.
 Thats way you can usage in the different language.
 All Latest Technology for your website, to make collect contact information easily.
+Support Mailchimp and Aweber integration, also you can ask us integrate with any service you want.
 By the way, you can set up follow Us popup or just thank popup after procced action.

 <br><a href="http://profitquery.com/aio_wp_demo_carousel_v2.html?p=subscribeBar&return=https://wordpress.org/plugins/mailchimp-bar-exit-popup-subscribe-witget/" target="_blank">Subscribe Bar Live Demo</a><br>